solid/odi-governance/ac-eoad-questions.md

 **Sexual Orientation**

-Bisexual.
-Gay.
-Woman.
-Heterosexual.
+Queer (2SLGBTQIA+).
+Not Queer (Heterosexual).
 Prefer not to say

 **Religion or belief**

 No religion.
 Buddhist.
 Christian.
 Hindu.
 Jewish.
 Muslim.
 Sikh.
 Other.
 Prefer not to say

 **Caring Responsibilities:**
 Do you have caring responsibilities?
+(Parent, Child, Spouse, etc.)

 Yes / No

+Will you require any accommodation(s) to participate in the board selection process?
+If yes please tell us below.

 **Marital / Civil Partnership Status**